The Velvet Mind

 About Us

-The Velvet Mind website provides many new insights into emotional health and wellbeing.
-It offers a different perspective on our interactions with others, and considers new ways of thinking about psychological and social issues.
+The Velvet Mind website provides many new insights into emotional and physical health.
+It offers a different perspective on our interactions with others and considers new ways of thinking about psychological, social and healthcare issues.

-The subjects tackled include workplace bullying, end of life decisions, the psychology behind dreaming, coping with dementia, along with new concepts such as emotional intelligence.
-We hope you find the site interesting, and welcome your comments and suggestions.
+The subjects tackled include workplace bullying, the alternative theory of cancer, the psychology behind dreaming, and coping with dementia, along with new concepts such as emotional intelligence.
+We hope you find the site interesting and welcome your comments and suggestions.

 Article